Healthy Homes Assessment Ebdentown

 Fines for Failing to Comply

-From the 1st of July in 2021, when a new, renewed or varied tenancy is signed on an Ebdentown rental property, all Healthy Homes compliance work must be taken care of within 90 days.
+From the 1st of July in 2021, once a new, renewed or varied contract is signed on an Ebdentown rental property, all Healthy Homes compliance work must be taken care of inside of 90 days.

-Find the full information on how to apply the Residential Tenancies Act landlords responsibilities.
+Find the full information on this law.
+Residential Tenancies Act landlords responsibilities.

 Healthy homes are important

-What are the reasons why Healthy Homes Compliance so Important?
+What is the reason Healthy Homes Compliance so important?

 healthy homes assessment compliance